 Have you received a federal target letter and need advice?
 A federal target letter informs recipients that they are part of an ongoing criminal investigation and shares details about why and what penalties may be in store.
 It’s normal to feel anxious upon receiving one, but you can allay your fears by hiring a Los Angeles federal crimes lawyer to handle your case.

 Understanding the implications of such a letter is crucial, especially if you’re facing potential criminal charges.
 By the end of this, you’ll understand what a target letter is, why it’s issued, what to do if you receive one, and how to move forward with the help of a skilled criminal defense firm.
-We’ve practiced law for over 19 years; let us help you out.
+At the Simmrin Law Group, we’ve practiced law for over 19 years; let us help you out.

 Why Would You Receive a Federal Target Letter?